PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-13 18:54:31
+Last updated: 2024-04-13 18:55:05
-Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister
+Random Quote: The Mandalorian.
+His armor alone is worth more than my bounty. - Fennec Shand